Filed for bankruptcy, or thinking of filing, and asking yourself, "How long does a bankruptcy stay on my credit report?"

 |Chapter 10 bankruptcy||7 years|

-Although bankruptcy filings stay on your credit report for up to a decade, the effect on your credit score diminishes over time until it drops off your report completely.
+Although a bankruptcy filing remains on your credit report for up to a decade, the effect on your credit diminishes over time until it drops off your report completely.

-Read on for the different types of bankruptcy, how they impact your credit score and report, plus how you can minimize the impact on your credit report — and what you should do in the aftermath.
+Read on for the different types of bankruptcy, how they impact your credit report and credit score, plus how you can minimize the impact on your credit report — and what you should do in the aftermath.

-Chapter 7 bankruptcy is the classic bankruptcy measure for people who have defaulted (become unable to pay) their loans.
-Filling for Chapter 7 forgives most debts, including:
+Chapter 7 bankruptcy is the classic bankruptcy measure for people who have defaulted (that is, failed to pay) their loans.
+This form of bankruptdy forgives most debts, including:

 - Credit card debt